What is Brainstorming And Brainwriting? Top Brainstorming Techniques

 Brain-writing 101 – How is it done?

-• Step 1: Give basic instructions, mechanics of what needs to be done, expected
+• Step 1: Give basic instructions, and mechanics of what needs to be done, and expected.

 • Step 2: Hand out a paper to each participant or send the topic of discussion through email and ask participants to submit their ideas by replying to the email (online brain-writing).